alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 #### Version 2 [Current version]

 However now, I have migrated the `frontend infrastructure` to `Terraform`.
+The `backend infrastructure` continues to be `CDK with TypeScript`.

 ### How to deploy infrastructure

-I wrote it in these posts:
+I have written the following articles to explain it:

 - [How to create infrastructure with CDK](/posts/how-to-create-infrastructure-with-cdk/){:target="_blank"}
 - [How to deploy a serverless website with Terraform](/posts/how-to-deploy-serverless-website-with-terraform/){:target="_blank"}

 ## Price estimation of the blog

-I just created the AWS Account, so I will use the **free tier**.
+When I created my blog, with the **free tier** the cost was 0 euros per month, except the payment of the domain.

 Price information by services used: